In today’s post, I’m going to share some of my favorite Romi Neustadt quotes. These are quotes from her popular book Get Over Your Damn Self.

 Focus on what you can control and don’t worry about anything else.
 Focus your time on the money producing activities and take massive action.

 # 19: I’ve learned that people ultimately will join your team because of you and your energy.

 People join people, not businesses.
 Make sure you are someone worth joining.
 Be the type of person you want to sponsor.

 # 20: Your people will do, on average, half of what you do.

 Never expect your team to do more than you are willing to do.
 Lead by example at all times and inspire others by your actions.

 Work with the willing.
-90% of your team will not be willing.
+95% of your team will not be willing.
 Focus on the people who are coachable, hungry and willing to work.
-These are the folks who will duplicate and help you grow a big team.
-Spend your time where it is deserved, not where it is needed.
+These are the folks who will duplicate themselves and help you grow a big team.
+Spend your time where it is deserved.

 Each person on your team is their own CEO and is responsible for their own motivation.
 Yes, your job is to support and help them when needed, but they must be coachable, hungry and willing to work, or you are wasting your time helping them!

 Utilize three-ways calls with your team members whenever possible.
 This lets you work smart, share your knowledge and free up some of your time.
 Plus, you can do it on your schedule, right from the comfort of your own home.

 Never stop your personal recruiting.
-Always focus on phase 1 activities, the income producing activities.
+Always focus on the income producing activities.
 Never go into management mode.
 Get in the trenches and stay in the trenches.